For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/whats-new.htm

 - Cost Metric: Updated default cost reports to use Cost (Total) instead of Cost (Total Blended).
 In most cases, Cost (Total) is the best metric to use for your cloud spend analysis (for AWS, Cost (Total) is the unblended cost).
-You can leverage the blended cost to see the total amount of money you've committed to RIs in a given month, but otherwise we generally recommend that you use Cost (Total) to get the results you expect in reports.
+You can leverage the blended cost to see the total amount of money you've committed to RIs in a given month, but otherwise, we generally recommend that you use Cost (Total) to get the results you expect in reports.
 Read more about the differences in these two metrics in our knowledge base.

-- RI Amortization: The new Cost (Amortized) metric shows your Reservation sign-up charges on an accrual accounting basis, divided up each month across the term of the RI (the metric is calculated at an hourly-level of granularity).
+- RI Amortization: The new Cost (Amortized) metric shows your Reservation sign-up charges on an accrual accounting basis, divided up each month across the term of the RI (the metric is calculated at an hourly level of granularity).
 Read the full announcement here.

 - Resource-level analytics: Examine your cloud spend in more detail with five new fields: Resource ID, Resource Count, Operating System, Engine, and Operation.
-Learn more about the use cases for each field on our blog.

 - Default dashboards and reports: Set and curate your default Dashboard, Cost Report, and Utilization Report.
-The setting is available on the Manage Dashboards and Manage Reports pages via the house icon.
+The setting is available on the Manage Dashboards and Manage Reports pages via the House icon.
 Admins can also set defaults for other users via the Add User/Edit User tools.
 Finally, you can delete the original dashboard that was created when you started your account.

 - Single Sign-On: Allow users at your organization to sign in to Cloudability through your SSO Identity Provider (feature available for Enterprise plan accounts).

-- Dashboard duplication: Copy a dashboard shared with you to edit it, or to repurpose it.
+- Dashboard duplication: Copy a dashboard shared with you to edit it or to repurpose it.